sriramlab/FastKAST/README.md

 This folder has been updated with both the [FastKAST](https://www.nature.com/articles/s41467-023-40346-2) and [QuadKAST](https://genome.cshlp.org/content/early/2024/08/29/gr.279140.124)

+Please check sub-branch for detailed instruction on each specific method.

 ## Requirements
 1. You need python >= 3.60 in order to run the code (anaconda3 recommended)